“It’s difficult because you’re not justifying a political opinion. It’s your existence that you’re justifying.” - Christon Mallett

 Burden of proof

-“Can I just exist without having to justify myself, without having to explain myself in very invasive, intimate ways that wouldn’t be expected from somebody who doesn’t have a gender diverse identity?
+“Can I just exist without having to justify myself, without having to explain myself in very invasive, intimate ways that wouldn’t be expected from somebody who doesn’t have a gender-diverse identity?
 You don’t see a cisgender man in the workplace talking about his masculinity and gender identity.” - Christon Mallett

 There are other side effects of placing the onus on non-binary employees to self-advocate.
 When Mallett worked for a US tech giant, they found being active in non-binary inclusion extremely rewarding, but it was also a lot of extra work.
 “It was like doing two or three jobs at once…If I’m in the right mood, then I feel like a warrior and I actually get energy from it.
 But there are days when I just want to be a human and get on with it, like everyone else.”
 For Mallett, non-binary employees should be free to choose how much—or how little—they want to represent their community.
 When raising awareness turns into a burden, the overall scope of inclusion narrows, thus defeating its purpose.

-Failing to establish an inclusion framework for gender diverse employees is an increasingly risky business.
-It can have grave consequences for talent acquisition, employee retention and even company turnover.
+Failing to establish an inclusion framework for gender-diverse employees is an increasingly risky business.
+It can have grave consequences for talent acquisition, employee retention, and even company turnover.
 Creative advertising strategies aimed at today’s “woke” consumers—those with a heightened awareness of social issues such as racial justice and LGBTQ+ rights—are common.
 However, when employees don’t benefit from the same inclusive vision, companies can be accused of woke-washing: co-opting social issues for advertising purposes alone.
 Starbucks, for example, recently came under attack for its double standards after launching a support campaign for the trans youth charity Mermaids.
 According to a number of former employees, the coffee chain is sorely lacking in its treatment of LGBTQ+ employees.

 Jei Ganiyeva, who identifies as non-binary, spoke to us about Starbucks’ double standards.
 Ganiyeva came to the UK as a young refugee from Turkmenistan and is now a third-year student at SOAS in London doing an exchange year in Osaka, Japan.
-Ganiyeva took part in an employment support programme partnered by Starbucks and the Refugee Council to make ends meet between semesters.
+Ganiyeva took part in an employment support program partnered by Starbucks and the Refugee Council to make ends meet between semesters.
 They were initially encouraged by Starbucks’ promise of an inclusive workplace.
 “In my interview training with the Refugee Council, they told me you can have blue hair, anything you want…You can bring yourself and your identity to work,” said Ganiyeva.
 So when it came time for an interview, Ganiyeva didn’t think twice about having an undercut.

 Hairstyles are much like dress codes.
 For example, some members of the LGBTQ+ community use the undercut as a visual identifier.
 In a one-on-one meeting, their manager brought up this choice of hairstyle.
 The manager suggested the look was unprofessional and all but asked Ganiyeva to grow it out.
-This message left Ganiyeva feeling confused and marginalised: “Why would they hire me and not tell me then?
+This message left Ganiyeva feeling confused and marginalized: “Why would they hire me and not tell me then?
 Especially since there’s a woman with purple hair and an undercut in the Starbucks manual.”
-Despite the resources Starbucks has invested in promoting their brand as LGBTQ+ inclusive, a lack of consistency ultimately failed the company—and its employees.
+Despite the resources Starbucks has invested in promoting its brand as LGBTQ+ inclusive, a lack of consistency ultimately failed the company—and its employees.

 Wanted: workplace allies

-Where organisations and large structures fail, opportunity opens up for individual action: the workplace ally.According to Stonewall, an ally is “a (typically) straight and/or cis person who supports members of the LGBT community.”
+Where organizations and large structures fail, opportunity opens up for individual action: the workplace ally.According to Stonewall, an ally is “a (typically) straight and/or cis person who supports members of the LGBT community.”
 Cusdin explains that you don’t have to be someone’s manager to get involved.
 “When we talk to our allies, we say, ‘You don’t go from zero to hero overnight.’
 It’s a journey you go through.
-Every small conversation, every small step of learning is good.
+Every small conversation, and every small step of learning is good.
 Allies often beat themselves up and think they need to be perfect,” said Cusdin.

 The positive participation of both employers and employees is essential to create a workplace that is more inclusive of diverse gender identities.
 We can all help: if you want to be a better ally in the office, check out Stonewall’s “10 ways to step up as an ally to non-binary people”.
 It’s simple, inclusive and ready-made for the office setting.